Munford High School

 The faculty and staff at Munford High include forty-nine individuals: two administrators, two guidance counselors, one digital learning specialist, twenty-one classroom teachers, three special education teachers, two P.E. teachers, three support personnel, two custodians, one nurse, two office staff, one resource officer, and ten CNP workers.
 Ninety-six percent of our teachers are highly qualified.

 Munford has experienced significant changes over the last three years.
 The partnership with the U.S. Forest Service has enabled the development of eleven outdoor classrooms to enhance instruction.
-In addition, our community partnerships give students the opportunity to research in college science labs, to gain experience with field research, and to earn college course credit that will prepare students to be college and career ready.
+In addition, our community partnerships give students the opportunity to research in college science labs, to gain experience with field research, to learn a trade, and to earn college course credit that will prepare students to be college and career ready.
 Munford High offers eleven sections of AP classes among seven disciplines: AP Chemistry, AP Biology, AP Government, AP Language, AP Literature, AP Psychology and AP Computer Science.
 Five sections of PreAP Chemistry and PreAP Biology are offered.
 Also, our students have the opportunity to earn college credit with Jacksonville State University by completing History 201/202 ,which is taught on our campus, and Coding 230, offered on JSU's campus.

 Our teachers have received extensive professional development in strategic teaching, formative assessment, quality questioning, project-based learning and instructional scaffolding.
 These instructional practices have been successfully implemented into the classrooms on a regular basis.
 Our professional development focus includes using data analysis to promote growth and ownership through reflection and higher order thinking.
 Due to the shift in instruction and the use of our outdoor classrooms, Munford has been visited by surrounding schools, schools in other states, and numerous administrators and superintendents who want to learn about and share in our success.
 Students are enrolled in daily academic enrichment classes such as robotics, remediation, ACT prep, and mentoring.
 Students collect their own data (academic, discipline, attendance) using Google Drive which allows them to create their digital portfolio housed in Google Sites.
 Students present their completed digital portfolio to family and community members as a way of communicating their learning over the course of the school year.
 Increasing student achievement for college and career readiness/real-world application and promoting self-efficacy are the primary goals at MHS.